codeastartup01dev/flutter_awesome_logger/MEDIUM_ARTICLE.md

 What if instead of hunting through console logs, I could:
 - 📱 See logs directly on my phone screen
-- 🤳 Shake my device to toggle the logger (because why not?)
 - 🌐 Automatically capture all API requests without extra code
 - 🎨 Have a beautiful UI that even my designer would approve of
 - 📊 Filter and search logs like a pro